timescale/docs/cloud/high-availability.md

 recovers your database from backup and replay any WAL to close the gap between the backup and time of failure.
-This strategy ensures that data can be retrieved almost right up to the point of failure, with the exception of data in memory (up to 16MB or the last 5 minutes).
+This strategy ensures that data can be retrieved almost right up to the point of failure, with the exception of data in memory (up to 16&nbsp;MB or the last 5 minutes).
 For more information about backups on Timescale Cloud, see the [backup and restore section][cloud-backup].

-[cloud-backup]: /backup-restore-cloud/
+[cloud-backup]: /cloud/:currentVersion:/backup-restore-cloud/
-[db-replicas]: /service-operations/replicas/
-[maintenance]: /service-operations/maintenance/
+[maintenance]: /cloud/:currentVersion:/service-operations/maintenance/